Equitable/trump/docs/source/install.rst

 .. code-block:: python

-   myfeed = QuandlFT(authkey='XXXXXXXX') #Assuming the template doesn't clober the value.
+   myfeed = QuandlFT(authtoken='XXXXXXXX') #Assuming the template doesn't clober the value.

 2. Specified implicitly using default value or logic derived in the template.
 (Eg. Database Names)